Gordey Kolesov: Biography

-Gordey Kolesov is one of the world's youngest masters of timed Rubik's Cube solving.

 In spring 2015, two central Chinese TV stations made documentaries about Gordey and his family.

 Interest in chess

 Gordey got interested in chess during the summer of 2014.
 By November, he had already taken part in the Guangzhou chess contest, winning the silver prize.

 Starting in January 2015, Gordey has received formal chess training under the supervision of Andrey Obodchuk, who moved to Guangzhou specifically to train Gordey.
 Between November 2014 and April 2015, Gordey took part in several chess qualification tournaments.
 In April he won the qualification tournament in Shenzhen and earned the top rank in chess.
 Gordey received his champion's cup from Ye Jiangchuan, a Chinese grandmaster and the coach of several world champions, including the three-time women's chess champion (2010, 2011, 2013) and the youngest female grandmaster Hou Yifan.
 At the world schoolchildren's championship in Pattaya, Thailand (May 5–15, 2015), Gordey ranked among the top ten, achieving the best result among young Russian players in his age category.